k-kondratowicz/form-validation/README.md

 ##### `getFieldValue(fieldName: string): string | string[] | undefined`

 **Parameters:**
-- `field: FormField` - The name of the form field.
+- `fieldName: string` - The name of the form field.

 **Returns:**
 - `string | string[] | undefined` - The value of the form field.